CodingTrain/thecodingtrain.com/content/guides/content-structure-guide.md

 If `"groupLinks"` isn't set, it will default to an empty array.

-#### Contributions
+#### Passenger Showcase

-Contributions' metadata files (`video-slug/contributions/contribution-slug.json`) are also JSON files with the following structure that closely resembles the one suggested in the [current contribution guide](https://thecodingtrain.com/Guides/community-contribution-guide.html):
+All Passenger Showcase Contributions' should have metadata files (`video-slug/showcase/contribution-slug.json`) that are also JSON files with the following structure:

 ```json
 {